LtHommel/ObsidianOUPeriods/README.md

 Any date outside these date ranges will automatically show "VACATION" in place of "LUW."

 > Note: We will update the plugin before the **2025/2026** academic year to maintain accuracy.
-In case of changes to term dates or naming conventions, you may need to adjust or update the plugin’s configuration.

 ---